 What is the science behind the healing power of horses?

 Based on the theory that divides predatory animals from prey animals, we believe horses make the best therapy animals.
-Predators, such as dogs, hide their feelings to fool their prey, while prey animals, such as horses, do not.
+Predators, such as dogs, disguise their feelings to fool their prey, while prey animals, such as horses, cannot.
+It is impossible for humans to mask or hide their feelings from horses, whether conscious or unconscious, because horses sense every micro-expression, tension, and subtle movement.
 In this sense, the horse acts as a living biofeedback machine in sessions that provides valuable information to the instructor & deepens the effectiveness of the therapy.

 The rhythmic gait of a horse mimics the natural walking pattern of humans.
-This movement naturally engages the core strength, balance, and postural symmetry framework needed for rehabilitation.
+Thus, this movement engages the core strength, balance, and postural symmetry framework needed for rehabilitation.

 Equine-assisted services activate cognitive, sensory, and motor systems all at once.
 This combination is powerful for neural pathways & motor skill development.
 Emerging research shows improvements for both children with developmental delays & veterans with PTSD in months beyond the initial program.

 Because horses respond to clear, consistent cues, participants subsequently learn the value of honesty, patience, and boundaries.
-In practice, this can look like a veteran building up trust with an equine, and being able to explore vulnerability with this equine before they can with another human.
+In practice, this may look like a veteran building trust with an equine, then being able to explore vulnerability with this equine before they can with another human.

 Horse care requires teamwork.
-For participants, especially children & young adults, this structured social environment provides opportunities to practice collaboration, empathy, and responsibility in a safe space.
+For participants, especially children & young adults, this structured social environment provides opportunities to learn & practice collaboration, empathy, and responsibility in a safe space.

 Who We Serve